ocaml-flambda/flambda-backend/testsuite/tests/typing-layouts-arrays/README.md

 testing arrays of unboxed products.
 To add a new test, copy one of the existing ones (e.g., `test_ignorable_product_array_1.ml`) and follow the instructions in its comments about which parts you need to edit.

+Note that tests whose filename contains `with_uninit` use `%makearray_dynamic_uninit` to create arrays, while other tests using this infrastructure use `%makearray_dynamic`.